cverish/go-jwt-rest-api/README.md

 ## go-jwt-rest-api

-A REST API for JWT authentication written in Go.
+a REST API for JWT authentication written in Go.

 ## technologies